 If you have a qualifying event, such as a new baby or adoption, you may be able to enroll then.
 Contact your HR department for plan details.

-For 2020, the IRS annual contribution limit is $2,750.
-This is an increase of $50 from 2019 ($2,700).
+For 2025, the IRS annual contribution limit is $3,300.

 During enrollment season, you choose how much you want to contribute to your FSA (up to the annual limit).
-Your annual election amount will be divided by how many pay periods are in the year; each payday, your contributions will be deducted pre-tax from your paycheck in equal amounts.
+Your annual election amount will be divided by how many pay periods are in the year.
+Each payday, your contributions will be deducted pre-tax from your paycheck in equal amounts.

 Employers may also contribute to employee FSAs.
 If that happens, the combined contributions (yours plus the employers) cannot go over the annual limit.